MarcinMatusiak/Cinema-ticket-booking/README.md

 # Cinapp

-Vetero helps you to enjoy your favourite movies.
+Cinapp helps you to enjoy your favourite movies.

 ## General info